Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

 \subsection{Step 1 - Convert the model}

 The key step that turns the \pkg{innsight} package into a deep-learning-library-agnostic approach and unlocks the provided \pkg{torch} toolbox to all methods is this first step, which essentially analyzes a passed model and creates a \pkg{torch}-based replication.
-For the user, however, the internal processes remain hidden, and the entire conversion step is accomplished by creating a new instance of the class \code{Converter}: \begin{Code} Converter$new(model, input_dim = NULL, input_names = NULL, output_names = NULL, dtype = "float", save_model_as_list = FALSE) \end{Code} This object is implemented using the object-oriented \code{R6} class imported from the equally named \pkg{R6} package \citep{r6_R}.
-The only necessary argument is the passed \code{model}, which can be either an \code{nn_sequential} object from \pkg{torch}, a \code{keras_model} object from \pkg{keras} \citep{chollet2015}, a \code{neuralnet} object from \pkg{neuralnet} \citep{neuralnet_2010}, or a named list in a specific style.
-The other arguments \code{input_dim}, \code{input_names} and \code{output_names} are optional - except \code{input_dim} in combination with \pkg{torch} models - and are used for internal validation of the copied model or to assign labels to the input and output nodes used for the visualizations in Step 3 explained in Section~\ref{sec:step_3}.
+For the user, however, the internal processes remain hidden, and the entire conversion step is accomplished by creating a new instance of the class \code{Converter}: \begin{Code} Converter$new(model, input_dim = NULL, input_names = NULL, output_names = NULL, dtype = "float", save_model_as_list = FALSE) \end{Code} As previously mentioned, this object is implemented using the object-oriented \code{R6} class from the \pkg{R6} package \citep{r6_R}.
+To overcome prior knowledge of \code{R6} classes, the shortcut function \code{convert()} is implemented, which simply forwards all arguments to the \code{Converter}'s initialization function from above.

+The only necessary argument is the passed \code{model}, which can be either a \code{nn_sequential} object from \pkg{torch}, a \code{keras_model} or \code{keras_model_sequential} object from \pkg{keras} \citep{chollet2015}, a \code{neuralnet} object from \pkg{neuralnet} \citep{neuralnet_2010}, or a named list in a specific style.
+The other arguments \code{input_dim}, \code{input_names} and \code{output_names} are optional -- except \code{input_dim} in combination with \pkg{torch} models -- and are used for internal validation of the copied model or to assign labels to the input and output nodes used for the visualizations in Step 3 (see Section~\ref{sec:step_3}).
+This is already demonstrated in the previous example with the bike sharing dataset, where the output name \code{"Numbers of rented bikes/10,000"} is passed.
 In addition, the arguments \code{dtype} and \code{save_model_as_list} specify the calculations' numerical precision and save the entire model as a named list in the instance's field \code{model_as_list}, which is created as an intermediate step during the conversion process and are explained in more detail in the next paragraph and Figure~\ref{fig:innsight_intern}.